yetisoftworks/MeshyDB.SDK-docs/docs/users/creating_users.rst

 Registering Anonymous User
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-An anonymous user can identify a device or unique user without requring user interaction.
+An anonymous user can identify a device or unique user without requiring user interaction.

 This kind of user has limited functionality such as not having the ability to be verified or be assigned roles.